Skip to Content

 Adding an extra £5/10 per day to cover these smaller daily costs should cover it.

 • Tipping – Tipping is not expected in bars.
-Restaurants 10% of the bill is fine if service was not included in the bill.
+For restaurants, 10% of the bill is fine if service is not included in the bill (often a 12.5% charge will be added so do check).
 Black cabs round up to the nearest £

 • Storing luggage – £5 for up to 24 hours